onigoetz/postcss-lightningcss/README.md

 });
 ```

-> Note that using a custom pattern cannot be used at the same time as using a RegEx to conditionally enable cssModules because the `cssModules` option within `lightningcssOptions` takes precedence over the plugin's `cssModules` option
+> Note that using a custom pattern cannot be used at the same time as using a RegEx to conditionally enable CSS modules because the `cssModules` option within `lightningcssOptions` takes precedence over the plugin's `cssModules` option

 ## About source maps